Etruscan ruins, opulent churches, stunning views: there are lots of incredibly cool things to do in Orvieto, Italy!

 Orvieto is easily accessible via train from both Florence (about 2.5 hours travel time each way) and Rome (about 1.5 hours travel time each way) and is an easy day trip from both cities.

 You can also drive to Orvieto, which is a great option if you’re hoping to see some smaller sights and attractions along the way.

 If you happen to be driving from Rome to Florence as part of an Italy road trip, Orvieto is among the best stops between the two cities!

 However, you’ll need to secure parking for your car before ascending into Orvieto’s old town–you can’t drive there without a permit.

 If you’d rather skip worrying about transportation, this popular day trip includes a visit to Orvieto, a wine tasting at a vineyard, and a visit to beautiful Assisi!

 Orvieto is tiny, and once you ride the funicular and/or escalators up into the old town, you won’t need to do anything other than walk to get around!

-One day in Orvieto is plenty of time to see all the major and some of the minor sights, and we recommend visiting as a day trip from either Florence or Rome.
+One day in Orvieto is plenty of time to see all the major and some of the minor sights, and for most travelers, we recommend visiting as a day trip from either Florence or Rome.

-Even though we loved discovering how many interesting things to do in Orvieto there are, unless you only want to relax in a beautiful setting, anything beyond a day is overkill for Orvieto.
+Unless you only want to relax in a beautiful setting (which is admittedly a wonderful way to spend a trip to Italy), anything beyond a day is overkill for Orvieto.

-If you would like to spend more time there, consider exploring Umbria beyond Orvieto, starting with the nearby wineries!
+If you would like to spend more time there, consider also making time to explore Umbria beyond Orvieto, starting with the nearby wineries!